About us

 Worship

-Services currently take place at 11 am each Sunday, and are led the Revd Margaret McArthur.
+Services currently take place at 11 am each Sunday.
 Members of the congregation regularly take an active role in assisting with worship by reading prayers and lessons.
-The congregation has one Presbytery Reader within its membership.
 Sung worship is from CH4 and is led by a congregational choir, under the guidance of the organist and choir-mistress.
 The Revised English Bible version of the Bible is provided in the pews.
 Our average attendance is approximately 80.
-Young people attend the first part of the service, before retiring to continue their worship in their own groups.
+Young people are encouraged to attend the service and a children’s address then given by the minister.
+The duties of Church Officer are carried out by a team of volunteers.

 OUR FUTURE